cb0806151/playwright-chromium-flag-issue/README.md

 - Clone the repository
 - Run `yarn install`
 - Run `yarn pt`
+- Observe that the test passes
-- Change headless to true in the config file
+- Change headless to true in the playwright config file
-- Run `yarn pt` again to observe issue
+- Run `yarn pt` again
+- Observe that the test fails

 **Expected**